Urban Forest knowledge hub

 Plan, plan and plan some more.
 Try and be as detailed as you can with your budget and always include a contingency amount.
 Even with the best planning there are always things that arise that you didn't expect.

-Hear from Renata Chaplin from Harold Hawthorn Centre about their Urban Forest Grant experience.
+Hear from Renata Chaplin from Harold Hawthorne Centre about their Urban Forest Grant experience.

 What project did you use the grant to complete?